Sydney-Informatics-Hub/hello-nextflow/docs/part2/01_salmon_idx.md

 Before we can run the workflow, we need to tell Nextflow to run containers using Docker.
 Nextflow requires [Docker](https://www.nextflow.io/docs/latest/container.html#docker) to be installed on your system in order for this to work.
 Docker has been pre-installed on your Virtual Machine.

-We can tell Nextflow configuration to run containers with Docker by using a `nextflow.config` file.
+We can tell Nextflow configuration to run containers with Docker by using the `nextflow.config` file.

-Create a `nextflow.config` file in the same directory as `main.nf` and add the
+Create a `nextflow.config` file in the same directory as `main.nf` and add the following line:
-following:

 ```groovy linenums="1" title="nextflow.config"
 docker.enabled = true